-- Two per student @ 15% each. - Your choice of the cases listed in the course outline, pages 6-8. - Presentations in Weeks 1, 2 or 3. - Note: Owing to the class size, and as a substitute for one case analysis presentation, students will be given the option to prepare an article review and use it to facilitate class discussion concerning a case study topic.
-See the Case Study Guidelines for more information about this option. - I encourage you to consider doing a case presentation (or article review) in week There are two interesting cases for Week 1 and in past years students have successfully done an analysis and presentation on the first Saturday.
-If you wish to select a Week 1 case, please e-mail me no later than Tuesday, January 4, 2011 (preferably earlier). - Case study questions and guidelines will be e-mailed to you in advance.
+- Two per student @ 15% each. - Your choice of the cases listed in the course outline, pages 6-8. - Presentations in Weeks 1, 2 or 3. - Note: As a substitute for one case analysis presentation, students have the option to prepare an article review and use it to facilitate class discussion concerning a case study topic.
+See the Case Study Guidelines for more information about this option. - I encourage you to consider doing a case presentation (or article review) in week 1.
+There are two interesting cases for Week 1 and in past years students have successfully done an analysis and presentation on the first Saturday.
+If you wish to select a Week 1 case, please e-mail me no later than Monday, January 9, 2012 (preferably earlier).
+Cases are assigned on a first come, first served basis. - Case study questions and guidelines will be e-mailed to you in advance.
 They will assist you to select your case study and focus your analysis.